hotwired/stimulus/docs/01_hello_stimulus.md

+# Hello, Stimulus

+## Prerequisites

+* Glitch pointed to the sandbox repo
+* Or, sandbox cloned locally from Git

 ## It All Starts With HTML

 * Let's build a simple example: a text field with a button
 * When you click the button, we'll display the value of the text field in the console
 * We'll start with markup, then annotate it for Stimulus
-* Clone a new project from Glitch and add this to `src/index.html`:
+* Clone a new playground from Glitch and add this to `public/index.html`:

 ```html
 <div>